tmhatton/MLinPractice/README.md

 - `-t` or `--tokenize`: Tokenize a given column (can be specified by `--tokenize_input`, default = "tweet"), and create new column with suffix "_tokenized" containing tokenized tweet.
 - `-sw` or `--stopwords`: Remove stopwords from either the tweet or tweet_tokenized column (only if `--tokenize` is also used in the pipeline), and create new column "tweet_no_stopwords" containing the list of remaining words / tokens of the tweet.

+Also, it is possible to remove unwanted rows from the data set with the following flags:
+- `-l` or `--language`: Remove all rows that have not the language identifer specified by `--language_input` from the data frame.

 Moreover, the script accepts the following optional parameters:
 - `-e` or `--export` gives the path to a pickle file where an sklearn pipeline of the different preprocessing steps will be stored for later usage.